-In his “Rudy Maxa’s World: Taste of Japan” series, debuting nationwide in 2017, Maxa is joined by his friend Washington, DC, restaurateur Daisuke Utagawa, co-hosting four new episodes; a one-hour special that highlights three distinct regions of Japan by focusing on its food and the people who work the fields and waters, plus three individual 30-minute episodes on Tokyo, Hokkaido, and Kyushu.
+In the latest edition of his “Rudy Maxa’s World” series, Maxa is joined by his friend Washington, DC restaurateur Daisuke Utagawa, co-hosting seven new episodes; a one-hour special that highlights three distinct regions of Japan by focusing on its food and the people who work the fields and waters, plus three individual 30-minute episodes on Tokyo, Hokkaido, and Kyushu; two on Hong Kong, and one on Bangkok.

 “This isn’t a food show per se,” says Maxa.
 “This is a travel show that uses food and local producers to tell the story of a nation and its culture.”

 Maxa is a fascinating and informative speaker on the subject of travel today and speaks extensively around the world.
 He tailors his speeches to his audience, but general topics include “Confessions of a Travel Journalist,” an anecdotal talk on his adventures on the road that come along with lessons that can be of use to any traveler.
-He also offers consumer travel advice in his latest speech, “Why Everything You Thought You Know About Travel Is Wrong.”
+He also offers consumer travel advice with, “Why Everything You Thought You Know About Travel Is Wrong.”

 The goals of his speeches are to entertain and encourage an audience to travel not just via trains, planes, and automobiles, but also in their minds.